 Financial Options for Cash Strapped Seniors

-Published on January 7, 2009 · Filed Under Business
+Published on January 7, 2009 · Filed Under Uncategorized

 (Greak Neck, N.Y.)
 In today’s troublesome economy, many seniors are affected by rising prices and are no longer able to make ends meet with their limited fixed incomes.
 A severe medical condition or emergency household repairs can be fiscally devastating to those who do not have significant savings on hand.
 Attorney John Virdone explains that “Seniors need creative options to deal with financial problems as they arise.
 There are a number of alternatives which are available to those seeking aid.”